Statement of community involvement

 When is a Statement of Community Involvement required?

-- when the proposal is judged by the case officer to be locally significant (see definition below), or
+- when the proposal is judged by the case officer to be locally significant (see definition below)

-- an application is classified as a departure from the Development Plan, or
+- an application is classified as a departure from the Development Plan

 - the proposal falls into the definition of a major application (see definition below).